RetroDECK/ES-DE/INSTALL-DEV.md

 video_output\libvmem_plugin.dll
 ```

-The combined size of these files is around 22 MB which is more reasonable.
+The reason to not simply copy all plugins is that the combined size of these is around 120 MB (as of VLC version 3.0.11) and the size of the selected files listed above is around 22 MB, which is more reasonable.

+Place the files in the `emulationstation-de\plugins\` directory.

 **Building ES-DE using MSVC:**